 It’s official – the news that I’ve had to sit on for a few months.

 “One of this year’s three Irish CHRISTMAS STAMPS is a photograph that I was commissioned to take in May by An Post.
-I won’t have the … continue reading the full article “A little bit of us will be seen all over the world this Christmas”
+I won’t have the [read more …] “A little bit of us will be seen all over the world this Christmas”